zwave-js/node-zwave-js/docs/development/intro.md

 `yarn` can also run package scripts for you, which we use extensively, e.g. `yarn run build` to compile TypeScript into JavaScript.
 You'll find most of the scripts in `package.json` under `"scripts"`.

 [`lerna`](https://github.com/lerna/lerna) is a tool to manage monorepos (multiple dependent packages in a single repo) that works hand in hand with `yarn`.
 Since it allows running package scripts of sub-packages, we use it for some of our workflows.
 To use `lerna`, you need to install it globally with `npm i -g lerna`.
-If you prefer not to, you can alternatively just prefix the commands with `npx`, e.g. `npx lerna run <scriptname>`.
+If you prefer not to, you can alternatively just prefix the commands with `yarn`, e.g. `yarn lerna run <scriptname>`.

 ## Prerequisites